stoyan-stoyanov/llmflows/CONTRIBUTING.md

 ## Release Cycle

-We don't have a release cycle yet and we make new releases or whenever there is enough new changes.
+We don't have a release cycle yet and we make new releases or whenever there are enough new changes.
 Your changes will be included in the next release after your PR is accepted.